Astreus

 description: string; // Parameter description

-required: boolean; // Whether parameter is required
+required?: boolean; // Whether parameter is required (optional, defaults to false)

-enum?: string[]; // Allowed values (for string types)
+enum?: Array<string | number>; // Allowed values (supports both string and number)

-properties?: Record<string, ToolParameter>; // For object types
+properties?: Record<string, ToolParameter>; // For object types (nested properties)

-items?: ToolParameter; // For array types
+items?: ToolParameter; // For array types (item type definition)

 }